GegznaV/RcmdrPlugin.biostat/README.md

 ```

 Again, if installation errors occur, you may use `upgrade = "ask"` and
-manually choose the packages to update.
+manually choose the packages to update, or `upgrade = FALSE`.

 ### Previous versions